 Darcy is a Director in CEA’s Environmental Policy & Advocacy group.
 Darcy has deep experience in in land use, environmental justice, environmental policy, and regulatory analysis, as well as strategic planning, outreach, and advocacy.
 Darcy brings more than 15 years of experience facilitating relationships among regulatory agencies, local communities, environmental NGOs, and other stakeholders.
 She is an experienced writer, facilitator, and project manager.
 Darcy works at the intersection of interests and helps develop strategic approaches to achieve clients’ goals and then helps them navigate the pathway to success.
 She understands how to manage a variety of interests- from managing varied opinions within trade associations, to helping clients understand complex perspectives and needs of local communities.

-Darcy serves as the Program Director of the MESA Standards Alliance, a consortium of electric utilities and technology suppliers developing an open, non-proprietary set of specifications and communication standards for the energy storage industry.
-This role allows Darcy to bring together her renewable energy knowledge and trade association management skills to provide strategic direction for the organization and support smart grid development.
+Darcy also serves as the Program Director of the MESA Standards Alliance, a consortium of electric utilities and technology suppliers developing an open, non-proprietary set of specifications and communication standards for the energy storage industry.
+This role allows Darcy to bring together her renewable energy knowledge and stakeholder management skills to provide strategic direction for the organization and support smart grid development.

-Darcy has a bachelor’s degree in Human Biology from Stanford University with a focus in Environmental Policy and was formerly the Vice Chair of the City of Seaside Planning Commission.
-Since 2016, Darcy has served as a member of the California Board of Forestry and Fire Protection; she was initially appointed by Governor Brown and reappointed by Governor Newsom in March 2019.
+Darcy has a bachelor’s degree from Stanford University with a focus in Environmental Policy and Marine Biology.
+She was formerly the Vice Chair of the City of Seaside Planning Commission and was appointed by Governors Brown and Newsom to serve on the California Board of Forestry and Fire Protection for five years, finishing her tenure serving as Vice Chair of the Board.